Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Control System

 $J_i$ is the difference between the target image and VUNet-6DoF prediction when actions are performed. $J_r$ is a regularization factor that suppresses the norm of actions, and the parameter $k_r$ determines its strength.
-Similar to VUNet-6DoF, images are augmented by the VCR.
-The trained EnvNet can generate 6-DoF virtual action $\mathbf{a}(i)$ to control the end effector toward the position of the target image.
+The images are also augmented here by the VCR.
+The trained EnvNet can generate 6-DoF virtual actions $\mathbf{a}(i)$ for vision-matching.